 And don’t forget - amid worldwide travel restrictions and bans on large gatherings, virtual conferences like MBGS could be one of the few available options for up-to-date expert analysis and meaningful networking that you’re going to come across for a while.

-2. Find out how the pandemic is affecting the betting industry
+2. Find out how the crisis is affecting the betting industry

 The crisis is whipping up a storm of interest in esports betting, which is predicted to reach $14 billion in revenue in 2020.
 Virtual sports and social gaming are also experiencing a burst of activity.
 At MBGS, a panel of industry experts will look at the phenomenon and debate whether the surge in esports betting is a short-lived summer squall or the beginning of an esports monsoon season.